gerdis/ordinalForest_demo/README.md

 This repo contains a little demo of the practical use of OF.
-It doesn't focues on hyperparameter tuning, but performance evaluation, comparison and interpretation of feature effects through visualization with partial dependence plots (PDP).
+It doesn't focues on hyperparameter tuning, but performance evaluation, model comparison and interpretation of feature effects through visualization with partial dependence plots (PDP).
-For this purpose, I trained two different ordinal forests to predict sensory quality of Portuguese *Vinho Verde* using the [Wine Quality Data Set](https://archive.ics.uci.edu/ml/datasets/wine+quality).
+For this purpose, two different ordinal forests are trained to predict sensory quality of Portuguese *Vinho Verde* using the [Wine Quality Data Set](https://archive.ics.uci.edu/ml/datasets/wine+quality).

 ### Overview

-- **models/preprocess_train.R**: R script used for data preprocessing and training.
-Saves traindata and testdata in the _models/preprocessed_data/_ folder, and
+- **data/preprocess_train.R**: R script used for data preprocessing.
+Saves traindata and testdata in the _data/preprocessed_data/_ folder.
-OF models *forest1* and *forest2* in _models/_. estimated run time: 1 - 2 minutes

-- **models/preprocessed_data/OF_traindata.dat**: preprocessed, resampled version of the "red wine" subset of the Wine Quality Data Set
+- **data/preprocessed_data/OF_traindata.dat**: preprocessed, resampled version of the "red wine" subset of the Wine Quality Data Set

-- **models/preprocessed_data/OF_testdata**: stratified sample of preprocessed, resampled data
+- **data/preprocessed_data/OF_testdata**: stratified sample of preprocessed, resampled data

-- **Demo.Rmd**: Rmarkdown file demonstrating how performance of OF models can be measured, compared and interpreted, and feature effects can be visualized with PDPs.
+- **Demo.Rmd**: Rmarkdown file demonstrating how performance of OF models can be measured and compared, and feature effects can be visualized with PDPs.

 - **Demo.pdf**: rendered from Demo.Rmd